-The Department of Literature and Language at East Tennessee State University has twenty-three members of the English Graduate Faculty, and at any one time our MA program generally has enrolled between fifteen to twenty-five full- and part-time students.
+The Department of Literature and Language at ETSU has 23 members on the English Graduate Faculty, and at any one time our Master of Arts in English program generally has 15-25 full- and part-time students.
 This teacher-to-student ratio means that we are able to keep class sizes small and give our students personalized attention.
 Together, we form a constructive academic community, helping students to develop their critical skills, research methodologies, and writing.
-The MA in English is an excellent degree to enhance the skills of those already in or planning to enter the teaching profession, and it is an essential stepping stone to earning a PhD and entering into a career as a professor at a college or university.
+The MA in English is an excellent degree to benefit those pursuing any career that values critical thinking and clear communication.
+Degree studies enhance the skills of those already in or planning to enter the teaching profession, and it is an essential stepping stone to earning a PhD and becoming a professor at a college or university.

-The MA program requires thirty-three credit hours for students pursuing a non-thesis option or thirty credit hours for students who choose to write a thesis.
+The MA program requires 33 credit hours for students pursuing a non-thesis option or 30 credit hours for students who choose to write a thesis.
 All students must successfully take a Comprehensive Exam.
-This exam asks students to demonstrate mastery of material from four of eight possible subject areas.
-Students who elect the thesis option test in three areas on the Comprehensive Exam.
-There is one required class, ENGL 5950: Methods of Research.
-For the rest of their program, students are able to select from a variety of graduate courses in literature and linguistics.
-Be aware that students may take only three split-level courses (all split level courses end in -7, e.g: Engl.
-5117: Grammar and Usage).
-Course descriptions are available on the Literature and Language home page under the heading The Clarion.
+This exam asks non-thesis students to demonstrate mastery of material from four of eight possible subject areas.
+Students who elect the thesis option test in two of the eight subject areas.
+All degree-seeking students are required to take ENGL 5950: Methods of Research.
+Students holding Graduate Assistantships are also required to take ENGL 5057: Writing: Theory and Teaching.
+For the remainder of their program, students select from a variety of graduate courses in literature and linguistics, the only restriction being that they may count no more than three split-level (5XX7) courses toward their degree.

 Graduate Assistantships and Tuition Scholarships:

 All Research Assistants must register for ENGL 5029 ("Supervised Research").
-All Teaching Assistants must register for ENGL.
-5019 (" Supervised Teaching").
-These one credit hours courses do NOT count toward the credit hours needed to graduate.
+All Teaching Assistants must register for ENGL 5019 (" Supervised Teaching").
+These courses DO NOT count toward a student’s Program of Study or the MA degree.

-There are several forms that you will need to complete at designated times during your program.
+Several forms must be completed at designated times during your program.
 All of them can be accessed on the Graduate Studies page, “Forms.”

 These forms include:

-Program of Study: This form needs to be completed after completion first 18 hours of coursework.
+This form needs to be completed upon the student's completion of the first eighteen hours of coursework.

-Dr. Michael Cody, Department of Literature and Language Assistant Chair for Graduate Studies
+Department of Literature and Language Coordinator for Graduate Studies